catenax-ng/product-knowledge/docs/howto.md

 ./mvnw -s settings.xml publish -Pwith-docker-image
 ```

-Deploying the npm packages can be done as follows
+Deploying the npm packages can be done as follows (where the username/password to be entered correspond to above github credentials)

 ```console
 cd ux